Kennedy Center to Be Renamed After Trump, White House Says

 The president named himself a chairman of the Kennedy Center earlier this year after taking office.
 He hinted at the name change in October in a Truth Social post.

-“The new TRUMP KENNEDY, whoops, I mean, KENNEDY CENTER, columns,” he wrote.
+“The new TRUMP KENNEDY, whoops, I mean, KENNEDY CENTER, columns,” he wrote while promising major improvements were on the way.

+The John F. Kennedy Center for the Performing Arts was named in the late president’s honor in 1964 following his assassination.
+The performing arts center has since been a cultural hub in Washington D.C. for theater, dance, classical music, jazz and pop and has become the official residence of the National Symphony Orchestra and the Washington National Opera.

+In July, House Republican’s introduced a bill that aimed to strip former President Kennedy’s name from the center, turning it into the Trump Center for the Performing Arts.